Determinantal Sieving: Introduction

 \begin{theorem} \textsc{$q$-Matroid Intersection} for linear matroids represented over a common field $\F$ of characteristic 2 can be solved in randomized time $O^*(2^{(q-2)k})$ and polynomial space. \end{theorem}

-The previous best result is Brand and Pratt~\cite{BrandP21}, with running time $O^*(4^{qk})$.
+The previous best result (again, over general fields) is Brand and Pratt~\cite{BrandP21}, with running time $O^*(4^{qk})$.
 In particular, for $q=3$ this improves on the state of the art from $O^*(4^{3k})$ to $O^*(2^k)$.
 Theorem~\ref{ithm:matroid-intersection} matches the fastest algorithm by Bj\"orklund et al.~\cite{BjorklundHKK17narrow} for the much simpler \textsc{$q$-Dimensional Matching} problem.

 As a particular special case, Theorem~\ref{ithm:matroid-intersection} with $q=3$ implies a polynomial-space, $O^*(2^n)$-time algorithm for \textsc{Directed Hamiltonian Path}, which despite intense efforts at improvement remains the state of the art for the general case~\cite{Bellman62,BjorklundKK17directed,CyganKN18hamilton}.